jdoulke/Gamerule-Manager/README.md

 Spigot URL: https://www.spigotmc.org/resources/gamerules-manager-1-13-1-19.102215/

+Stats from the users using this plugin: https://bstats.org/plugin/bukkit/GamerulesManager/15346

 Description

 With this Plugin Server owners and administrators can manage the gamerules of a world via GUI.